vackosar/vackosar.github.io/_drafts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 ![zero-shot vs one-shot vs fine-tuning (GPT-3 paper)](/images/gpt-3-zero-shot-one-shot-fine-tuning.png)

-## Breakthrough Capabilities
+## Breakthrough Capabilities on BIG-bench
-- when combined with chain-of-thought prompting
-- few-shot evaluation outperforms fine-tuned previous SOTA
-- BIG-bench is 150+ tasks
-- 58 tasks comparable to other models
-- many are multiple choice questions
+- BIG-bench: 150+ tasks, many are multiple choice questions
+- 58 tasks have results on other models
-- PaLM is SOTA outperforming GPT-3 and human average
+- PaLM is SOTA outperforming human average (and GPT-3)
 - still underperforms average human on many tasks
 - funny footnote: the dataset is scanned for in the training set using GUID
-- certain capabilities of the model only emerge once a certain scale is reached
+- certain capabilities emerge when a scale is reached
+  - english proverbs and logical sequence at 62B to 540B vs 8B to 62B

 ![discontinuous improvements with scale](/images/palm-discontinuous-improvement-with-scale.png)

 ## Chain of Thought Prompting
 - chain of thought prompting teaches reasoning steps
 - akin to execution
 - multi-step arithmetic
   - grade-school level math problems
   - difficult is to convert to equations